SpeedCodeNpo/ng-exercises/README.md

 - Make the parentComponent a child of AppComponent.
 - Add a unit test for the child component.

+- The output displayed should be:
+This is App Component
+This is Parent Component
+This is Child Component
+The Child Component message is: Hello, World!

 ### Assignment hint :
 - Create the components and use interpolation to pass the value of the message from parent to child componnet.